BurntRanch/DirEncrypt/README.md

 `pip install pycryptodome pycryptodomex`

 # How To Use
-the usage it's very simple.
+the usage is very simple.

 ```python
 python3 encrypt.py #for encrypt the folder content